Illumina/gvcfgenotyper/docs/merging.md

 The canonicalisation steps are as follows:

-1. Multi-nucleotide polymorphism (MNP) decomposition
+1. Decomposition of multi-nucleotide polymorphisms (MNP)
 2. Variant normalisation (left-shifting and trimming)
 3. Multi-allelic variant splitting
 4. Removal of duplicated variants (very rare)